-In the 1800s, Arizona was the place to be to strike it rich on the vast ore, gold, silver, and copper deposits hiding beneath the saguaro-studded surface.
-Large mines brought in workers from across the country and helped to establish towns that boomed in the late 1800s and early 1900s.
+In the 1800s, Arizona was the place to be to strike it rich.
+Underneath the saguaro-studded surface lies vast ore, gold, silver, and copper deposits.
+Large mines brought in workers from across the country and helped to establish turn of the 20th century boom towns.
 Brothels lined the dusty streets, saloons helped miners drink their sorrows away, and gunfights rang out as miners brawled over booze, women, and money.

-Now, these cities are remnants of their former glory and draw tourists instead of prospectors.
-Most were founded in the late 1800s or early 1900s, except for one, Seneca Lake, which saw its rise and fall in the 1970s.
+In modern times, these cities are remnants of their former glory and draw tourists instead of prospectors.
+Most were founded in the late 1800s or early 1900s, except for one.
+Seneca Lake saw its rise and fall in the 1970s.

 Ghost Towns in Arizona You Won’t Want to Miss

-From Vulture City to Swansea, each town has unique attractions and plenty of history to help place you back in time.
+From Vulture City to Swansea, each town has unique attractions and plenty of history.
 And each has camping nearby so you can make an overnight trip to one, or plan an Arizona road trip to visit them all.

 In 1863, prospectors discovered gold in Vulture City, which eventually turned into the most productive gold mine in Arizona history.
-At its height, Vulture City held 5,000 residents and had a fair share of crime — at one point, 18 men were hanged near the home of Vulture City’s founder, Henry Wickenburg.
+At its height, Vulture City held 5,000 residents and had a fair share of crime.
+At one point, 18 men were hanged near the home of Vulture City’s founder, Henry Wickenburg.
 The mine saw reductions in productivity in the 1900s and permanently closed after World War II.
-Now the buildings are decaying and visitors can take a two-hour walking tour through the mine to get a taste of Vulture City in its heyday.
+Now the buildings are decaying and visitors can take a two-hour walking tour through the mine.

 Camp Nearby: Constellation Park

 Just 15 miles north in the city of Wickenburg, visitors looking for camping in Arizona can stay at Constellation Park.
 These sites are primitive and dry, so if you’re looking for amenities, this isn’t the place.
-However, you’ll get quite the deal — sites are only $8 a night, and a number of them will accommodate a Class A trailer.
+However, you’ll get quite the deal — sites are only $8 a night, and many will accommodate a Class A trailer.
 Campers can dump at the Fast Mart 76 and fill-up water jugs just across the road.